 When longer school vacations, such as winter and summer breaks, come along, dividing up all of that free time can become an issue.

-One way of managing parenting time during the breaks is to alternate the weeks the children spend with each parent.
+One way of managing parenting time during breaks is to alternate the weeks the children spend with each parent.
 This will let you spend an extended amount of time with them.

 Another option is, rather than alternate weeks, you and your former spouse could choose to alternate entire breaks.
 One of you hosts the children on winter break and the other can take them on summer vacation.
 The following year, you can switch breaks.